-New Pass is an altered inlet between Longboat Key to the north and Lido Key to the south, and has a federal navigation channel maintained by USACE.
+New Pass is an altered inlet between Longboat Key to the north and Lido Key to the south and includes a federal navigation channel maintained by the USACE.
 The inlet provides access to the entrance of the turning basins at Payne Terminal and Sarasota's City Pier.
 Initial dredging of the authorized channel was completed in 1964.
-Maintenance dredging of the entrance channel has been conducted every three to five years by USACE.
-The City of Sarasota has dredged the New Pass ebb shoal for Lido Key in 2009 and in 2015.
-The dredged sand has been placed on the Gulf shorelines of Longboat Key and Lido Key.
+Maintenance dredging of the entrance channel has been conducted every three to five years by the USACE.
+There were three inlet studies conducted in the early 1990's.
+The City of Sarasota has dredged the New Pass ebb shoal for Lido Key in 2009, 2015, and 2019.
+The ebb shoal was also dredged in 2016 and 2021 for placement on Longboat Key.
+The Town and the County in 2021 have initiated an inlet study to determine the best alternatives for managing the inlet's sand resources to develop a sediment budget and an updated inlet management plan.